eduswiss/hands-on-algorithmic-trading-with-python/README.md

-# hands-on-algorithmic-trading-with-python
+# Hands-On Algorithmic Trading with Python

-Samples for video "Hands-On Algorithmic Trading with Python" from O'Reilly learning platform.
+Samples for video course "Hands-On Algorithmic Trading with Python" from O'Reilly learning platform.